 The Collapse of the Bretton Woods System

-In 1971, the United States was suffering from massive stagflation—a combination of inflation and recession, which causes unemployment and low economic growth.
+In 1971, the United States suffered from massive stagflation—a combination of inflation and recession, which causes unemployment and low economic growth.

 The creation of Bretton Woods resulted in countries pegging their currencies to the U.S. dollar.
 In turn, the dollar was pegged to the price of gold, and the U.S. became dominant in the world economy.
 The U.S. was the only nation that could print the globally accepted currency, and countries had more flexibility than they did with the old gold standard.